bigsweater/jigsaw-docker/README.md

 Runs a `jigsaw build local` so we're sure we're working with your latest changes, and then `gulp watch`, which kicks off BrowserSync at `localhost:3000`.
 Your site is automatically rebuilt with each change, and dropped into the `build_local` directory.

-**🔥 Hot tip:** BrowserSync sometimes refreshes before the server is actually ready to go, resulting in a very annoying `Cannot GET /` message in your browser.
+**🔥 Hot tip:** BrowserSync sometimes refreshes before the server is actually ready to rumble, resulting in a very annoying `Cannot GET /` message in your browser.
 You can mitigate this by setting `reloadDelay` in your BrowserSync config (in the Gulpfile):

 ```javascript
 .browserSync({